from starting to cut the wood

 I visit the mask carver in his studio and observe him preparing the tools and his wood.

-The stage fades into darkness with a soundscape of an Indonesian village with chickens, birds, people’s activities and into the studio of a mask carver, who is carving a mask: from using the saw, axt, chisels, knife, sandpaper until a fine brush.
+The stage fades into darkness with a soundscape of an Indonesian village with chickens, birds, people’s activities and into the studio of a mask carver, who starts to carve a mask: from using the saw, axt, chisels, knife, sandpaper until a fine brush.
 The sounds are reflecting on his work pace, the very specific steps of his process of mask making and his relationship towards his work materials and tools.
-Each of these sounds have their own specific pacing and pattern, which opens up images, feelings and associations.
+Each of these sounds have their own specific pacing and pattern, which opens up images, feelings, associations.

 I am thinking of the shift, this moment in history when machines started to replace body movements.
 When a new rhythm was created and human touch started to disappear.
 What is the rhythm of the digital world?

 My observations shift into the philosophy of work, in which I recall quotes of various philosophers.
-The process of mask making is becoming a metaphor of the relationship of human mankind to work and its increasing relevance in the future.
+The process of mask making is becoming a metaphor of the relationship of human mankind to work, the relationship of human mankind to its own existence.

 Performer/Choreographer: Ari Ersandi